slightlyoff/cassowary.js/README.md

 Cassowary JS
 ============

-Cassowary is an algorithm that computing flexible, responsive layouts possible without resorting to piles of imperative code.
-Just describe the preferred relationships between values, noting which constraints are more important than others, and Cassowary figures out an optimal solution based on the current set of inputs.
+Cassowary is an algorithm that computes flexible, responsive layouts quickly without resorting to piles of imperative code.
+Just describe the preferred relationships between values, noting which constraints are more important than others, and Cassowary figures out an optimal solution based on the current inputs.
+When the inputs or constraints change, Cassowary is particularly efficient at computing a new answer quickly based on the last-known solution.
+These properties together make it ideal for use in layout systems -- indeed, it's the algorithm at the center of Apple's new automatic layout system for Cocoa.

 This repo hosts an improved version of [Greg Badros's port](http://www.badros.com/greg/cassowary/js/quaddemo.html "JS Quad Demo") of